-Most Restrictive Standards Apply
+10-1-16: MOST RESTRICTIVE STANDARDS APPLY:

 Newton Town adopts uniform codes to provide minimum standards for protecting the public health, safety, and welfare through regulating and controlling the design, construction, quality of materials, use and occupancy, location, and maintenance of all private and public buildings, infrastructure, and public facilities.
-These codes include International Fire Code (IFC); International Building Code (IBC); International Residential Code (IRC); Manual of Uniform Traffic Control Devices (MUTCD); American Association of State highway and Transportation Officials (AASHTO) Standards; and Newton Town Construction Specifications and Standards.
-When these codes along with state or federal laws impose additional requirements on activities governed by this title, the most restrictive shall apply.
+These codes include International Fire Code (IFC); International Building Code (IBC); International Residential Code (IRC); Manual of Uniform Traffic Control Devices (MUTCD); American Association of State Highway and Transportation Officials (AASHTO) Standards; and Newton Town Construction Specifications and Standards.
+When these codes along with State or Federal laws impose additional requirements on activities governed by this Title, the most restrictive shall apply.

-Burden of Proof
+10-1-17: BURDEN OF PROOF:

 The burden of demonstrating compliance with this title rests with the developer or the property owner.

-Public Meetings
+10-1-18: PUBLIC MEETINGS:

-All public meetings shall comply with the requirements of this section.
+All public meetings shall comply with the requirements of this Section.
 Any challenge regarding notice of a public meeting shall occur within 30 days of the meeting or action, otherwise, notice is considered to have been adequate and proper.

-Public Hearings
+10-1-19: PUBLIC HEARINGS:

 All public hearings shall comply with the notice requirements contained in Utah State Code.
-Public Notice, and contained in the individual chapters of this title and title 11.
+Public Notice requirements are contained in the individual chapters of this Title and Title 11.
 Any challenge regarding notice of the public hearing shall occur within 30 days of the meeting or action, otherwise, notice is considered to have been adequate and proper.

-Land Use Authority

-Table 10.05.0210(b), Land Use Authority, summarizes the person, board, commission, agency, or other body designated by the Town Council to act upon an application or land use application.
-Individual chapters of this Title and Title 11 contain the specific process for the approval.
-In those cases where the Planning Commission has been identified as the land use authority, the Town Council reserves the right to become the land use authority by requesting that the item be scheduled for review and action by the Council within 30 calendar days of the Planning Commission’s action.
-In cases where the Town Council exercises this option, then the Planning Commission is not the land use authority unless the Town Council remands the application back to the Planning Commission.
-In taking final action, the council may approve, approve with conditions, disapprove based upon findings of fact, table the application for further study, and review or remand the application with changes back to the Planning Commission.

-Tables
+Table 10-1-19 Subdivision Hearing Notice